Melbourne Arts Precinct plant trials

 CHANGING THE WAY WE THINK ABOUT PLANTING DESIGN

-Outcomes from the trial are being integrated into the planting design for Laak Boondap in real time, being fed to the designers so that they can make changes and respond to the plants performance.
+Findings from the trials are being integrated into the planting design for Laak Boorndap in real time, providing the design team with evidence-based insights to refine plant selection and respond to plant performance as the project evolves.

 BEAUTY AND RESILIENCE